wojtekkedzior/word-generator/README.md

 Therefore, all the letters that make up the word "planets" can be arranged in 13699 different ways.
 Note: my solution treats duplicate letters as unique, but this is broken because I'm using hashing to decrease lookup time.

+## Aproach

+### Brute force

+Initially I figured that brute forcing all the permuatation would be done within a reasonable amount of time, however soon enough it dawned on me that as the sample size increases the brute force approach grows expenentiall inefficent.
+I found that brute force takes a long time to guess the last 25% of permutations.
+This is becuase after some time it starts to generete alrady known permutations.
+This way the odds of finding the very last permutation decrease significantly as the word size increases.
+With small word sizes this is not a problem.

+### Recursion

+This appraoch tries to minimize the number of iterations so that they match the number of permutations.
+In other words each cycle should generete a new and unique permutation.

 ## Results

+The results are broken down by CPU and method.
+I've selected a 9-character long word for the test.

+### "youngster" - brute force - Intel 4930K clocked at 4.30 GHz

+    Skipped because of length: 33146, Skipped because chars don't exist in provided word: 68028.
+Total skipped: 101174 Number of possibilities: **986409**
+    Number of Random iterations: **39691600**
+    Figuring out all the permutations took **34.957715773s** Traversing tree took **21.390154ms**
+    Found a total of 264 words.

+### "youngster" - brute force - AMD 5800X at 4.75 GHz

+    Skipped because of length: 33146, Skipped because chars don't exist in provided word: 68028.
+Total skipped: 101174 Number of possibilities: **986409**
+    Number of Random iterations: **59485463**
+    Figuring out all the permutations took **23.754992341s** Traversing tree took **74.642873ms**
+    Found a total of 264 words.

+### "youngster" - recursive lookup - AMD 5800X at 4.75 GHz

+    Skipped because of length: 33146, Skipped because chars don't exist in provided word: 68028.
+Total skipped: 101174 Number of possibilities for length of 9 is **986409** Number of possibilities for length of 10 is **9864100** Number of possibilites generated: **10976173**
+    Number of iterations to generete all permutations: **10976173** Time to generete all permutations **881.606448ms**
+    Traversing tree took **5.53395ms**
+    Found a total of 264 words.

+### Some more results highlighting just how inefficient the brute force approach is as word size increases

 Times are from an Intel 4930K clocked at 4.30% Ghz